love-borjeson/tm_ws/README.md

 **PREPARATIONS**

-Usually, it is usually pretty straight forward to complete the preparatory steps below.
+It is usually pretty straight forward to complete the preparatory steps below.
 If you still encounter problems, consult your IT-support at your department.
 You can also try googling: if you get an error message, try pasting it into your browser.

 **Install R and RStudio**